Geometric Langlands in prime characteristic: Beilinson's 1-motive

 \subsection{Picard Stack}

 Let us first review the theory of Picard stacks.
 The standard reference is \cite[\S 1.4]{Del}.
 Let $\mT$ be a given site.
-Recall that a Picard Stack is a stack $\sP$ over $\mT$ together with a bifunctor
+Recall that a Picard Stack is a stack $\sP$ over $\mT$ together with a bi-functor

 and the associativity and commutative constraints

 such that for every $U\in\mT$, $\sP(U)$ form a Picard groupoid (i.e. symmetrical monoidal groupoid such that every object has a monoidal inverse).
 The Picard stack is called strictly commutative if $c_{x,x}=\id_x$ for every $x\in \sP$.
 In the paper, Picard stacks will always mean strictly commutative ones.